The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-On the other hand, it is easy to check that the construction of $\tT_*$ implies that $y(\ell)$ coincides with the density of nodes receiving $\ell$ or more $0$ messages (here the assumption $\ell\ge 2$ is crucial).
-Hence $y(\ell) = \prob\{\Po(k\alpha\hQ)\ge\ell\}$, which, together with Eq.~(\ref{eq:Ll1}), (\ref{eq:Ll2}) yields the thesis. \end{proof}
+On the other hand, it is easy to check that the construction of $\tT_*$ implies that $y(\ell)$ coincides with the density of nodes receiving $\ell$ or more $0$ messages (here the assumption $\ell\ge2$ is crucial).
+Hence, $y(\ell) = \prob\{\Po(k\alpha\hQ)\ge\ell\}$, which together with equations~(\ref{eq:Ll1}), (\ref{eq:Ll2}) yields the thesis. \end{pf}